ginatrapani/cinefile/README.md

 # Cinefile

 A simple application that browses popular movies by presenting a grid of movie posters.
-All movie information comes from the (The Movie Database (TMDb))[https://www.themoviedb.org].
+All movie information comes from the [The Movie Database (TMDb)](https://www.themoviedb.org).

 ## Not a production app!